Taurekareka Hēnare: Background and early life

 Henare was born at Pipiwai in the Bay of Islands, in 1878 (probably) or 1877.
 His father, Henare Wynyard, was said to be the son of Robert Wynyard, acting governor of New Zealand.
-Henare was initially given the name Taurekareka Wynyard, but later adopted his father's first name as his own surname — this was likely because Robert Wynyard had been active in fighting against Māori, and his grandson, raised as Maori, did not wish to bear his name.
-Henare was also closely related to a number of prominent figures of Māori history, including Hone Heke.
+Henare was initially given the name Taurekareka Wynyard, but later adopted his father's first name as his own surname — this was likely because Robert Wynyard had been active in fighting against Māori, and his grandson, raised as Māori, did not wish to bear his name.
+Henare was also closely related to a number of prominent figures of Māori history, including Hōne Heke.
 He was a member of the Ngāpuhi iwi, and his strongest affinity was with the Ngāti Hine hapū.

 Henare had no formal education in the Western sense, but was taught Māori lore and traditions.
 He was raised for a time by Wi Pere (later to serve in Parliament) on the East Coast, but later returned north, possibly to avoid an arranged marriage.
 In 1903, Henare married Hera Paerata, whose mother was Māori and father was a member of the Subritzky family from Poland.